VarunSreenivasan16/CS766-Project/Web-App/README.md

 2. Change your working directory to the Web-App directory
 > $ cd Web-App

+3. Go to ___ and download the 'modes' directry containing the datasets needed for the models

+4. Unpackage the 'modes' directory zip file and put the entire 'modes' directory in the root of the Web-App directory

-3. Build the docker image, which will bundle all dependencies into the hosting container
+5. Build the docker image, which will bundle all dependencies into the hosting container
 > $ docker build . -f Dockerfile -t detectron2-webapp

 * Note: If you get error while building the image, the likely cause is a memory shortage within the container.
 You can fix this by adjusting the docker Preferences > Resources > Memory.
 At the time of submission, I have my preferences set to 15 GB and the container is building properly.